Pottawattamie Park, Indiana

 Pottawattamie Park is a town in Michigan Township, LaPorte County, Indiana, United States.
 The population was 242 at the 2020 census.
 It is included in the Michigan City, Indiana-La Porte, Indiana Metropolitan Statistical Area.

 History

 Pottawattamie Park was incorporated in 1936 on land once inhabited by the Potawatomi Indians.

 Geography

 Pottawattamie Park is completely surrounded by the city of Michigan City.

 According to the 2010 census, Pottawattamie Park has a total area of 0.25 sqmi, all land.

+A significant portion of the town consists of the Friendship Botanic Gardens, which comprises 0.16 square miles of the town's total area.